fossabot/Destiny-Report/README.md

 # Info

-This README is for Destiny Report v3 that we are working on, you can check the releases tab for older versions.
+Due to working on Destiny Report v3, I will not be able to update the old Destiny.report It will hoepfully be ready by the end of June.

 You can see the progress here https://destiny-report.sarkurd.now.sh

+To see the old version's source check the releases tab.